rootstrap/react-native-base/README.md

 ## Build iOS Release

-1. Make sure that the version was already bumped if it applies.
+1. Make sure that the version was already bumped if it applies if not you can run the version bump script with `npm run bump` or `yarn bump`.
 2. Select on Xcode the scheme of the env you want to create the release for.
 3. For the device select **generic iOS device**.
 4. Then go to **Product** -> **Archive**.
 5. After it is done processing and the archive succeeds the **organizer** will open.
 Here is where you can see all the previously generated archives.
+6. The last step is to upload it to the App Store from there or release it Ad Hoc style.

 ## Managing multiple environments

-The base is already equipped with three main environments: `dev`, `staging`, `production`.
-All the env files you need to provide are as follows: `.env`, `.env.staging`, and `.env.prod`.
+The base is already equipped with three main environments: `dev`, `qa`, `staging`, `production`.
+All the env files you need to provide are as follows: `.env`, `qa`, `.env.staging`, and `.env.prod`.

 If you want to add a new env here are the steps to follow: